A new statement from The Intercept aims to increase transparency for freelancers

 - CREATING VALUE FOR READERS: For the Substack newsletter A Media Operator, Jacob Cohen Donnelly and Jarrod Dicker argue that the media’s business model is not broken.
 “It’s not a question of whether consumers should pay for content.
 It’s a question of if we’ve done enough to deserve being paid for,” Donnelly and Dicker write.
 The problem lies in the failure to shift operations to create value for customers, they argue; the key is to make a stronger case to readers that the publication can provide them something worthwhile.

 - LOCAL MICHIGAN REPORTERS STAY BUSY POST-ELECTION: After President Trump’s onslaught of lawsuits and recount demands, local political reporters in states like Michigan have had their hands full reporting out the aftermath of this year’s presidential election, Anna Clark reported for CJR.
-To deal with the on-the-ground complexity of reporting an otherwise straightforward story about a president trying to change the results of the election by throwing out votes in majority-Black communities, local outlets began breaking down articles into smaller stories in order to include fact-checks in headlines and ramping up efforts to produce explanatory pieces.
+To deal with the on-the-ground complexity of reporting an otherwise straightforward story about a president trying to change the results of an election by throwing out votes in majority-Black communities, local outlets began breaking down articles into smaller stories in order to include fact-checks in headlines, as well as ramping up efforts to produce explanatory pieces.

 - MORE LAYOFFS: iHeart Media reported a third round of layoffs, which Poynter reported as resulting in the loss of more than one hundred thirty jobs.